JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 Most conferences ask for some kind of speaker biography / _"about you"_ field.
 You don't have to think too hard on these.
 List your name, your employment, technical areas you work with, and one or two fun facts.
-I keep a copy & paste blurb in that Notion page for all conferences.
+I keep a copy & paste blurb in that Notion page for all conferences ([link](https://www.notion.so/joshuakgoldberg/Conferences-bfb4bb5065b44a8488ebd37271ff3bfc#6a2e6a2684914cde8df0919bec1b215a "copy and paste of my speaker bio")).

 ## 6. Don't Get My Hopes Up